 A complete diagnostic evaluation must occur before you discover the appropriate fix.
 We list some steps below to get you started.

-However, here are a few ideas that might work.
+However, here are a few ideas to fix the C1201 Toyota Code.

 - Replace gas tank cap